jpodwys/superagent-cache/README.md

 Same as superagent except it optionally exposes the key superagent-cache generates as the third param in the callback's argument list.
 See the [usage example](#end-callback-argument-list-options) for a more detailed explanation.

 ## .responseProp(prop)

+> Caution: if you use this function, `supergent-cache` will not trim the `response` object for you.
+Be sure that the result of your `.responseProp()` callback function is not circular and is not larger than it needs to be.
+Consider using `.prune()` if you need to dig several layers into the `response` object.

 If you know you want a single, top-level property from superagent's response object, you can optimize what you cache by passing the property's name here.
 When used, it causes the .end() function's response to return superagent's response[prop].